Dugong: Importance to humans

 Conversely, dugong "tears" are considered aphrodisiacs in other parts of Indonesia, Singapore, Malaysia, Brunei, Thailand, Vietnam, and Cambodia.
-Dugong meat is considered luxury food and is also believed to have aphrodisiac properties.
+Dugong meat is considered a luxury food and is also believed to have aphrodisiac properties.
 They are actively hunted in these regions, in some places to near-extinction.

 In Palau, dugongs were traditionally hunted with heavy spears from canoes.
-Although it is illegal and there is widespread disapproval at killing dugongs, poaching remains a major problem.
+Although it is illegal and there is widespread disapproval of killing dugongs, poaching remains a major problem.
 Dugongs are also widely hunted in Papua New Guinea, the Solomon Islands, Vanuatu, and New Caledonia; where their meat and ornaments made from bones and tusks are highly prized in feasts and traditional rituals.
 However, hunting dugongs is considered taboo in some areas of Vanuatu.
 Dugong meat and oil have traditionally been some of the most valuable foods of Australian Aboriginals and Torres Strait Islanders.
 Some Aboriginals regard dugongs as part of their Aboriginality.

 Local fishermen in Southern China traditionally revered dugongs and regarded them as "miraculous fish".
-They believed it was bad luck to catch them and they were plentiful in the region prior to the 1960s.
+They believed it was bad luck to catch them and they were plentiful in the region before the 1960s.
 Beginning in the 1950s, a wave of immigrants from other regions that do not hold these beliefs resulted in dugongs being hunted for food and traditional Chinese medicine.
 This led to a steep decline in dugong populations in the Gulf of Tonkin and the sea around Hainan Island.
-In Japan, dugongs were traditionally hunted in the Ryukyu Islands since prehistoric times.
+In Japan, dugongs have been traditionally hunted in the Ryukyu Islands since prehistoric times.
 Carved ribs of dugongs in the shape of butterflies (a psychopomp) are found throughout Okinawa.
 They were commonly hunted throughout Japan up until around the 1970s.

 Dugongs have also played a role in legends in Kenya, and the animal is known there as the "Queen of the Sea".
 Body parts are used as food, medicine, and decorations.
-In the Gulf states, dugongs served not only as a source of food, but their tusks were used as sword handles.
+In the Gulf states, dugongs served not only as a source of food but their tusks were used as sword handles.
 Dugong oil is important as a preservative and conditioner for wooden boats to people around the Gulf of Kutch in India, who also believe the meat to be an aphrodisiac.

-During the Renaissance and the Baroque eras, dugongs were often exhibited in wunderkammers.
-They were also presented as Fiji mermaids in sideshows.
+Dugongs have a key role in indigenous marine governance and cultural identity across northern Australia.
+They are considered part of “sea-country”, a living network of relationships linking people, animals and coastal environments, and contemporary management programs in the Torres Strait and northern Queensland increasingly integrate traditional ecological knowledge with scientific monitoring and co-management arrangements.